Armenia in the Eurovision Song Contest 2008: At Eurovision

 In Armenia, the two semi-finals and the final were broadcast on Channel 1 with commentary by Felix Khacatryan and Hrachuhi Utmazyan.
-The Armenian spokesperson, who announced the Armenian votes during the final, was Hrachuhi Utmazyan.
+AMPTV appointed Hrachuhi Utmazyan as its spokesperson to announced the Armenian votes during the final.

 Semi-final

 Sirusho took part in technical rehearsals on 12 and 16 May, followed by dress rehearsals on 19 and 20 May.
 The Armenian performance featured Sirusho wearing a short white, grey and black dress designed by designer Arevik Simonyan and performing a dance routine on stage together with three dancers.
 The stage presentation began with the dancers entangling around Sirusho's legs which made wave in the air while stooping.
 Pyrotechnic effects were also included throughout the performance.
 The stage director and choreographer for the Armenian performance was Sergey Mandrik.
 Sirusho was also joined by two off-stage backing vocalists: Tigran Petrosyan and Razmik Amyan.
 Stylist and the make-up artist was Aga Kankanyan.

 At the end of the show, Armenia was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Armenia placed second in the semi-final, receiving a total of 139 points.